HackYourFuture-CPH/program/courses/Foundation/web-architecture-101/lesson-plan.md

 - How HTML refers to other resources
 - JavaScript is the only available language
 - What JavaScript in the browser can and can't do
-- Typical things we'll do with front-end JavaScript
+- Typical things we'll do with front-end JavaScript, like manipulating web pages and making requests to servers

 ### The back end

 Key points:

+- The primary goal is to send back responses for every HTTP request
 - HTTPS listen, handle request
 - What HTTP requests/responses "look like"
 - Serving static content
 - It is just software.
 We can extend it!
 - Any language, but we'll be using JavaScript
+- We can also do things like read and write files (on the server), talk to a database or to other servers

 ### Data and APIs